Airlines predict record Thanksgiving US holiday travel

 WASHINGTON, Nov 13 (Reuters) - Major U.S. airlines and the Transportation Security Administration (TSA) said Monday they expect record air travel over the Thanksgiving holiday air travel period.

 Airlines for America, an industry group representing American Airlines AAL.O United Airlines UAL.O, Delta Air Lines DAL.N and others, forecasts 29.9 million passengers between Nov.
-17-27, an all-time high and up over the 27.5 million in the same period last year.
+17-27, an all-time high and up 9% over the 27.5 million in the same period last year -- and up 1.7 million passengers over pre-COVID record levels.

 TSA said in the 12-day period ending Nov.
 28 it forecasts screening 30 million U.S. air passengers and expects to set the busiest ever one-day screening during the holiday period.